Notions (Winchester College): Notions books

-Notions were traditionally recorded in manuscript books for the use of new men.
+Notions were traditionally recorded in manuscript books for the use of new men, pupils joining the school.
 Many old examples of such manuscript notions books are preserved by Winchester College.
 Among them are books by R. Gordon (1842); F. Fane (1843); Thomson (c.
 1855); J. A. Fort (1874); A. L. Royds (1867); and A. H. S. Cripps (1868–72).
 Printed versions are Wrench's Word Book and Three Beetleites.
 The latter was long considered authoritative.

 The fullest book of College notions (as opposed to Commoners notions) is that by Charles Stevens.
 This book is unusual in that it reflects the usages of the 1920s, when the author was at school, but was continually revised by the author from a scholarly point of view and typed out in the 1960s.
 It was edited by Christopher Stray and printed in 1998.
 Other manuscript books are those of Steadman (1955), Foster (c.
 1969), Tabbush (1973–4) and Gay (1974).
 These were generally kept by whatever senior man was most interested in notions, and circulated shortly before Notions Examinā in each year.
 In the late 1980s this was formalized, and the custodian was known as "Keeper of the Notions and Vice-Chancellor of the University of Sutton Scotney".

-A slim brochure, containing only the most basic notions in common use, is printed by P & G Wells and distributed to new men.
+A slim brochure, containing only the most basic notions in common use, is printed by P & G Wells and used to be distributed to new men.
 In earlier times this was available for sale, but was confined to Commoner notions (as recorded in Three Beetleites) and never seen in College.